-The inventory for Wyco County Water - Logan PSD consists of approximately two (2) significant Potential Contaminant Sources (PCS) of which one (1) is considered a higher threat to ground water.
+The inventory for The Beckley Water Company - Sweenysburg Plant water system consists of approximately 19 significant Potential Contaminant Sources (PCS) of which 10 are considered higher threats to ground water.
 Please refer to Table 2 for a listing of these and the attached map for the location of these in the SWPA.
-In addition, there are mine dumps and past/present strip mines in the Each significant potential source of contamination has been analyzed and SWAP area. prioritized (low, moderate, and high) in accordance with their potential to impact the water supply.
+Each significant potential source of contamination has been analyzed and prioritized (low, moderate, and high) in accordance with their potential to impact the water supply.
 It is important to note that the links between the PCS and the primary contaminant types are not intended to be comprehensive, but only those commonly associated with the PCS.
 Any potential source may have none, some, or more types of contaminants associated with the chemicals indicated.
 Threat rankings are a combination of the perceived risk of the release of a contaminant from a land use area, the migration route of the contaminant to the well or spring and the relative public health risk of the contaminant itself.
 The risk rankings are based on the general nature of their activities and the contaminants associated with them, not on facility specific information, such as management practices.
 This ranking does not take into consideration any unforeseen releases or the dynamics of new PCS's within the delineated A detailed risk assessment of PCS's was beyond the scope of what could be SWPA. accomplished with available resources and data.
 A detailed risk analysis is more meaningful when prepared by local decision makers as the bridge from assessment work to protection strategies.